Skip to main content

 Brief biography

 Dr. Jeannette Armstrong holds a doctorate in Literacy, Culture, and Language Education with a minor in Learning Sciences from Indiana University–Bloomington.
-With over 25 years of experience, she has worked in roles ranging from assistant professor to educational director and researcher, always committed to creating inclusive learning environments.
-Her current work explores the intersections of literacy and artificial intelligence, and she is writing her first children’s book about the Mississippi River’s natural and cultural heritage.
+With over 25 years of experience, she has worked in roles ranging from PK-12 teacher, assistant professor, educational director and researcher, always committed to fostering spaces of belonging and accessibility.

 Current courses at UWL